Configuration

 Note

-This page is a high-level overview of the delta.config module of DeLTA, and you can find more technical explanations by clicking on any link.
+This page is a high-level overview of the config module of DeLTA, and you can find more technical explanations by clicking on any link.

-The only places where this object needs to be explicitly manipulated is at the creation of a delta.pipeline.Pipeline, a delta.pipeline.Position or a delta.pipeline.ROI.
+The only places where this object needs to be explicitly manipulated is at the creation of a pipeline.Pipeline, a pipeline.Position or a pipeline.ROI.

 Note

-Any change in the config option memory_growth_limit will not be taken into account unless the method delta.config.Config.apply_tensorflow_config is explicitly called.
-The default values are usually good, so you probably don’t need to care about this, unless you know that you do.
+Some backend-related configuration options are not taken into account until the method Config.apply_backend_config() is explicitly called.
+The default values are usually good, so you probably don’t need to care about this, unless you know that you are doing.

 from delta.config import Config